 In May 2021, we reported positive topline data from our Phase 1 FA program after completing dosing of the single ascending dose ("SAD") trial in December 2020 and of the multiple ascending dose ("MAD") trial in March 2021.
 Data from these trials demonstrate proof-of-concept by showing that daily subcutaneous injections of CTI-1601 for up to 13 days resulted in dose-dependent increases in FXN levels from baseline compared to placebo in all evaluated tissues (buccal cells, skin, and platelets).
 FXN levels achieved in peripheral tissues (buccal cells) following daily 50 mg and 100 mg subcutaneous injections of CTI-1601 were at or in excess of FXN levels that would be expected in phenotypically normal heterozygous carriers.
-There were no serious adverse events ("SAEs") associated with either the MAD or SAD trials
+There were no serious adverse events ("SAEs") associated with either the MAD or SAD trials.

-In May 2021, the FDA placed a clinical hold on our CTI-1601 clinical program after we notified the agency of mortalities at the highest dose levels of the 26-week non-human primate toxicology study that was designed to support extended dosing of patients with CTI-1601.
+Also in May 2021, the FDA placed a clinical hold on our CTI-1601 clinical program after we notified the agency of mortalities at the highest dose levels of the 26-week non-human primate toxicology study that was designed to support extended dosing of patients with CTI-1601.
 At the time the hold was placed, we had no interventional clinical trials with patients enrolling or enrolled.

 In February 2022, in response to the complete response we submitted to the FDA, the Agency stated that it was maintaining the clinical hold and that additional data are needed to resolve the clinical hold.
-We subsequently submitted a request for an FDA Type C meeting.
-This request was granted and is scheduled for early in the third quarter of 2022.
-Throughout the course of the interactions associated with the Type C meeting, we intend to work with the Agency to enable resolution of the clinical hold and to agree on the study design and timing of the next proposed clinical trial.
-We do not know when, or if the clinical hold will be lifted.
+We subsequently submitted a request to the FDA for a Type C meeting.